-As of 2021, the QLD White Card course must be completed face to face.
-Queensland residents living 100km or more from the nearest RTO delivering face to face White Card training can apply for an exemption.
+As of 2023, the QLD White Card course must be completed face to face (including face to face virtual classrooms).

-Only residents of Tasmania and Western Australia can complete an online course.
+Only residents of Tasmania and Western Australia can currently complete a self-paced online course.
 Residents of Queensland, Northern Territory, New South Wales, Victoria, South Australia and the Australian Capital Territory must complete the White Card course face to face.

 Find out more about online White Cards.

 Lost or damaged White Cards can be replaced by the registered training organisation you completed the original training with.
 If the training provider is out of business or stopped delivering White Cards, you are free to shop around for an RTO offering a White Card replacement at a good price.